Training Your First Neural Network

 The great thing about deep networks is that they can often discover these relationships for you.
 That’s because each node in a hidden layer combines the outputs from all of the nodes in the previous layer in different ways.

 The result is that a node in a hidden layer can potentially become a “feature detector”.
-There’s a nice illustration of this on the deeplearning4j website This shows a neural network that’s trying to detect a face in an image.
+There’s a nice illustration in this research paper.
+This shows a neural network that’s trying to detect a face in an image.
 In the first layer, it detects edges.
 In the second layer, it combines these edges to detect simple shapes.
 In the third layer, it combines the simple shapes to detect facial shapes.
 If you had a network with no hidden layers, then it would have to try to detect a face based on only the individual pixels in the image, which would be much more difficult.

 The beauty of this is that it discovers these features itself without any guidance from the person building the neural network.
 This is what can make deep learning seem almost magical.

 So, how much of a difference do the hidden layers make?
 Well, the easiest way to find out is to remove the hidden layers and see how much lower the accuracy is.
-Change the DNNClassifier to the LinearClassifier.
-The two classifiers are essentially the same except that LinearClassifier doesn’t have any hidden layers.
-Then remove the “hidden_units” line.
-Now run it again.
+I’ll just comment the lines out.
+Now let’s run it again.

 And that’s it for this lesson.